eistin/demo-ansible-k8s/README.md

 ansible-playbook deploy-demo-app-local.yml
 ```

-# Deploy the demo-app on GKE
+# Deploy the demo-app to GKE

 The demo app is located in this repository : [demo-app](https://github.com/eistin/demo-app.git).